jamulussoftware/jamulus/src/res/homepage/manual.md

 ### Connect/disconnect button

-Push this button to connect a server.
+Push this button to connect to a server.
 A dialog where you can select a server will open.
 If you are connected, pressing this button will end the session.

 ![Connect dialog](connect.jpg)